ryanpfalz/azure-devops-capacity-analytics/README.md

 ## Conceptual Enterprise Architecture & Workflow

 The below describes an approach suitable for an enterprise setup that leverages Azure Functions and Azure SQL Database to fully automate the process of retrieving and storing capacity data from the Azure DevOps Capacities API.
 While this infrastructure is not implemented in this codebase, it serves as a conceptual approach that can be modified to fit your specific needs.

+Note that the data in this solution is point-in-time data, and should be routinely pulled and refreshed to ensure accuracy.

 ![Diagram](./docs/images/automated-solution.png)